Updated on 2025-07-22 GMT+08:00

 Real-time synchronization is mainly used for synchronizing tables and data.
 It can meet various requirements, such as many-to-one, one-to-many synchronization, dynamic addition and deletion of tables, and synchronization between tables with different names.

-Figure 1 Many-to-one real-time synchronization process
+Figure 1 Real-time synchronization principle

 Supported Database Types